 RICHARD LEE GRAY (1992): He has committed himself since the 1970s to serve the needs of the African American gay and lesbian community.
-He also developed and presented educational programs for gay and lesbian youth dealing with sexuality and health.
+He has also developed and presented educational programs for gay and lesbian youth dealing with sexuality and health, as well as an African American LGBT photo exhibit, "We Are Here!"

 VERNITA GRAY (1992): She organized a gay and lesbian hotline in 1969 and hosted support groups in her home.
 She has published extensively in literary and poetry magazines and was an early leader in the Chicago gay liberation movement.
+She has done much work in the Cook County state's attorney's office to aid crime victims and witnesses.